UNC-Libraries/SCTS-Documentation/Finding Aids in ArchivesSpace.md

 This option is ideal for making quick, easy edits that don't require the spreadsheet options mentioned below.
 Need to fix a typo or edit a date range?
 Then this option is for you!
 In edit mode, simply click on the archival object that needs editing, make your edit, and click "Save."

-## Bulk Update Spreadsheet
+## Bulk Archival Object Updater

-You can use the Bulk Update Spreadsheet plug-in to edit existing archival objects.
+You can use the Bulk Archival Object Spreadsheet to edit existing archival objects.
 This is a great feature for updating existing date ranges, container information, etc. You cannot use it to create new archival objects.
-From the resource record, click on "More," and then "Bulk Update Spreadsheet."
+From the resource record, click on "More," and then "Bulk Archival Object Spreadsheet."

 <img width="568" height="214" alt="Picture36" src="https://github.com/user-attachments/assets/13332753-5788-4d32-8dbd-8514e60aa2ba" />